-Due to recent changes to U.S. immigration law, travel outside of the U.S. may have severe consequences for foreign nationals (including legal permanent residents) who are in the process of adjusting their status, extending their nonimmigrant stay, or changing their nonimmigrant status.
-It is important that before leaving the U.S. on an emergency, foreign nationals should determine if they require a travel document to re-enter the country.
+Travel outside of the U.S. may have severe consequences for foreign nationals who are in the process of adjusting their status or are lawful permanent residents or “green card holders” already.
+It is important that before leaving the U.S. in an emergency, foreign nationals determine if a travel document to re-enter the country would be required.
 A travel document grants you permission to re-enter the U.S. after traveling abroad without having to get a new visa.
 There are mainly three types of travel documents – Advance Parole, Re-entry Permit and Refugee Travel Documents.

 Advance Parole is permission to re-enter the U.S. after traveling abroad in order to continue processing an Adjustment of Status application.
 Foreign nationals applying for Advance Parole on the basis of a pending application for Adjustment of Status must be approved for Advance Parole prior to leaving the U.S. in order to avoid the termination of their pending application.
 However, this does not apply to aliens who have applied to adjust to permanent resident status and who maintain valid H-1B, L-1 or K-3 status and visas.

 Travel outside of the U.S. without an Advance Parole may have severe consequences ranging from denial of admission into the U.S. to the Adjustment of Status application being denied.
 An Advance Parole does not guarantee admission into the U.S. and foreign nationals with Advance Parole are still subject to the immigration inspections process at the port-of-entry.